-- (A) A copy of all payment documents including labor or materials or both shall be sent to the Construction Section for approval prior to any payment being made.
+(A) For contracts in which a payment and performance bond was issued, a copy of all final payment documents including labor or materials or both shall be sent to the Construction Section for approval prior to any payment being released.
 Where a payment document is supported by two (2) or more invoices, the Agency shall include a calculator tape showing the total to be paid.
-Failure to include the calculator tape shall result in return of the payment document to the Agency. - (B) Payment documents issued in payment of Design Professional fees shall be supported by an invoice from the Design Professional prepared pursuant to the General Accounting Procedures; and shall indicate the amount due to date, less previous payments.
+Failure to include the calculator tape shall result in return of the payment document to the Agency.

+- (B) Payment documents issued in payment of Design Professional fees shall be supported by an invoice from the Design Professional prepared pursuant to the General Accounting Procedures as established by AASIS through the use of a SBS approved Invoice form (available from the Architectural and Engineering Sections); and shall indicate the amount due to date, less previous payments.
 Payments of Design Professional fees are subject to timely (monthly) submittal of observation reports by the Design Professional to the Construction Section Refer to §6-326.
-Design professionals shall use the most current invoice form, which is available from either the Architectural or Engineering Sections. - (C) When payment documents or warrants are canceled; it is the canceling Agencies responsibility to notify the Construction Section so that project records may be corrected.
-To expedite the processing of payment documents for capital improvement payments, a completed payment documents, approved by the Department of Finance and Administration, along with a copy must be attached to the contractor's certified pay request, which shall be delivered to the Construction Section for approval.
-If these documents are sent to the Department of Finance and Administration before processing through SBS, a delay in receiving the warrant will be experienced. - (D) If completion estimates are not approved, the contractor involved shall be notified in writing immediately.
-Steps necessary to effect payment will be spelled out. - (E) Late payment penalties may be assessed pursuant to Ark.
+Design professionals shall use the most current approved invoice form, which is available from either the Architectural or Engineering Sections. - (C) When payment documents or warrants are canceled; it is the canceling Agencies responsibility to notify the Construction Section so that project records may be corrected.
+To expedite the processing of payment documents for capital improvement final payments, a completed payment documents, approved by the Department of Finance and Administration, along with a copy must be attached to the contractor's certified pay request, which shall be delivered to the Construction Section for approval.
+If these documents are sent to the Department of Finance and Administration before processing through SBS, a delay in receiving the warrant will be experienced. - (D) If pay estimates are not approved, the contractor involved shall be notified in writing immediately and shall be informed as to the reasons for non-approval. - (E) Late payment penalties may be assessed pursuant to Ark.
 Code Ann. § 19-4-1411 and § 22-9-205.